 Plastic pollution is a major environmental problem.
 Plastic comes from fossil fuels, which we need to phase out, so using less plastic is important.
 But ultimately solving the problem of plastic pollution may come down to improving waste management technology and creating a more circular economy for plastics.

 Food waste is a big environmental problem.
-Up to 40% of food is wasted from farm to fork to landfill according to the National Resource Defense Fund.
+Up to 40% of food is wasted from farm to fork to landfill according to the National Resources Defense Council.
 There's a lot of media coverage about how diet is related to the environment.
 But the majority of that coverage has to do with how individuals should eat, not how agriculture and waste management services should improve.

 Instead of focusing out how individuals should change their eating habits (which is so darned hard) the answers just might lie in improving technology and holding companies to higher environmental standards.
 Which leads me to deforestation, which is closely related to agriculture.